AT&T Mobility is proud to offer Lifeline service, which provides discounted service for eligible customers. (Details are provided en Español.)

 How do I sign up?

-Complete the Lifeline application form from the table below and mail it to the following address:
+Complete the Lifeline application form from the table below and mail it to the address listed on the application:

 If you are unable to print the application from this site, call 1-800-377-9450 from 10:00AM – 7:00PM CST for more information.
 Applications that are not completely filled out, legible, or signed will be returned.